gregjewi/RealTimeRecs-gregjewi/docs/CombinedMBC.rst

 		- :math:`Depth_{max}` is the maximum depth in the wet well or basin, and
 		- :math:`A_{cs}` is the horizontal cross sectional area of the basin, assumed to be constant at all depths.

-.. [#f1] The assumption of linearity was based up the GDRSS model.
+.. [#f1] The assumption of linearity was based upon the GDRSS model.
 The constants used to calculate available volume were taken from this model.

 **DRI**: For metered sewer locations that serve as the downstream point in a group, such as the DT-S-8 in the DRI, the available volume, :math:`V_{available}`, is calculated differently that basins and reservoirs.
 This is because in a sewer line we do not have a clear control volume like a well defined basin or wet well.